 Unplugged Family Adventures on the Big Island

-I crafted my out-of-office email response, left my work laptop at work, crammed a week’s worth of outfits for our family of four (plus my new Kona flip-flops!) into one suitcase, and slid into full-on vacation mode somewhere over the Pacific.
+I crafted my out-of-office email response, left my work laptop at work, crammed a week’s worth of outfits for our family of four (plus my Clearwater sandals!) into one suitcase, and slid into full-on vacation mode somewhere over the Pacific.

 We were Big Island bound—trading our winter jackets, screen time, and weekday bustle for Hawaiian sunshine, exploring paradise all day, and reconnecting as a family.
 No work.
 No Roblox.
 Just recharging in nature.
 The idea felt so amazing that I didn’t even mind that it was raining in Kona when we landed.